DAve-QN/source/Readme.md

 mpirun -np [number of processors] [path] [nrows] [nnz] [ncols] [iterations] [lambda] [gamma] [freq]

-path: full path to the dataset
+- path: full path to the dataset
-nrows: number of samples in the dataset
+- nrows: number of samples in the dataset
-nnz: number of non-zeros in the dataset
+- nnz: number of non-zeros in the dataset
-ncols: number of columns in the dataset
+- ncols: number of columns in the dataset
-iterations: number if iterations to run
+- iterations: number if iterations to run
-lambda: regularization parameter
+- lambda: regularization parameter
-gamma: initial step size for better initialization – this should be very small, usually 1e-3 or 1e-4.
+- gamma: initial step size for better initialization – this should be very small, usually 1e-3 or 1e-4.
-Freq: frequency of computing objective function and printing the output.
-If you are running the program for many iterations, it is better to set this to higher values like 10, 100 or more depending on iterations.
+- Freq: frequency of computing objective function

 A simple bash file is provided that can run mnist on 2 workers and one master.
 In order to run, mnist dataset has to be split in two and put in a directory called dataset next to the code.
 Therefore,  dataset folder should contain mnist, mnist-0 and mnist-1 which are respectively the main dataset, the first split and the second split.
 Then, you can simply run the code using: